frosch123/Grf2Html/readme.txt

    However you can as well add Grf2Html to the explorer (or similiar program of your OS) context menu for files with .grf extention.
    In that case you want probably put your default options into "grf2html.ini", though they perhaps already suit your needs.
+   Also note that not all options are available from the commandline.
+See section 5 for the options in the inifile.

    IMPORTANT:
    Depending on your operating- and file-system decoding a NewGrf can take some time.
 This is because Grf2Html outputs a lot files.